bmink/sprited/README.md

 ## Fonts

-Newsflash: in the context of drawing pixels on the screen (or in a framebuffer), text and fonts are just another set of sprites!
+At the end of the day, and in the context of drawing pixels on the screen (or in a framebuffer), text and fonts are just another set of sprites!
 Check the "fonts" folder for some of my favorite fonts that I use in my projects.

 Note: generally, it is good practice for a basic font set to provide at least the ASCII code point range [0x20 - 0x7e].